ProfessorKazarinoff/Engineering-Materials-Programming/_sources/02-Atomic-Structure-and-Bonding/bar_charts_with_error_bars.md

 Before you can build the plot, make sure you have the Anaconda Distribution of Python installed on your computer.

 To get going, we'll use the **Anaconda Prompt** to create a new virtual environment.
 Select **Anaconda Prompt** from the Windows Start Menu.
-(If using OSX or Linux, the terminal could also be used)
+(If using MacOS or Linux, the terminal could also be used)

 ![conda prompt on windows start menu](images/conda_in_windows_start_menu.png)